elaforge/karya/doc/overview.md

 else, all within whatever scale is in use.
 The same goes for other control signals.
 The MIDI backend can automatically multiplex an instrument across multiple channels to keep control changes isolated to their intended notes.
+Unfortunately this usually requires multiple instantiations of the same softsynth, or a multitimbral setup on a synthesize, but it's a MIDI limitation.

 - Scales.
 Scales can use custom symbols and can take arguments for per-note pitch variations.
 Scale pitches can depend on signals (e.g. gradually